Viking (barque)

-Viking (also known by the ship type as a prefix, Barken Viking) is a four-masted steel barque, built in 1906 by Burmeister & Wain in Copenhagen, Denmark.
-She is reported to be the biggest sailing ship ever built in Scandinavia.
-In the 21st century her sailing days have drawn to a close, and is now moored as botel in Gothenburg, Sweden.
+Viking, (Barken Viking in Swedish ("the barque Viking")), is a four-masted steel barque, built in 1906 by Burmeister & Wain in Copenhagen, Denmark.
+She is reported to be the biggest sailing ship ever built in the Nordic countries.
+In the 21st century her sailing days have drawn to a close, and she is now moored as a floating hotel in Gothenburg, Sweden.